edgedb/easy-edgedb/chapter8/index.md

 }
 ```

+This is officially called a [polymorphic query](https://www.edgedb.com/docs/edgeql/overview/#ref-eql-polymorphic-queries), and is one of the best reasons to use abstract types in your schema.

 ## Supertypes, subtypes, and generic types

 The official name for a type that gets extended to another type is a `supertype` (meaning 'above type').
 The types that extend them are their `subtypes` ('below types').
 Because inheriting a type gives you all of its features, `subtype = supertype` will return `{true}`.
 And of course, `supertype = subtype` = `{false}` because supertypes do not inherit the features of their subtypes.